xpert98/jupiter-collector-service/README.md

 #### Prerequisites
 * Node.js 11.9.0 or greater
 * MongoDB 4.0.8 or greater
+  * A database and user account should be created prior to running the Collector Service

 #### Running the Collector Service
 First, set environment variables or create a .env file (in the root directory alongside server.js) for the following: